skycode20/Note-Taker-App/README.md

   ## Tests

-  No tests were run aside from manually debugging through trial and error.
+  No tests were run aside from manually debugging through trial, error, and referring to past code.

   ## Questions